 The last two weeks have been hard.
 Especially the week before Christmas, sitting in a hospital room in the ICU, waiting for my dad to leave this world.
 That was hard stuff but I am thinking about the legacy of a father, and my dad left a good one.

 My dad was a unique and special man who lived his life well.

-I listened to all the kind words people said about my dad…at the visitation and the funeral, how special he was, I felt special to have had such a man for my dad.
-My dad left a legacy full of love for family, a life of faith, integrity, honesty and loyalty.
+I listened to all the kind words people said about my dad at the visitation and the funeral, of how special he was.
+I felt special to have had such a man for my dad.
+My dad left a legacy of a father full of love for family, a life of faith, integrity, honesty and loyalty.

 That’s when it hit me…not only do I have a rich heritage lived out before my eyes all during my life, but I am doubly blessed.
 I also have a legacy that is eternal.
 A legacy from the Father through Jesus Christ His Son, the most important legacy of them all.

 I find great comfort in that promise.
 This is a crazy, jacked up world.
-Anything can happen to anyone of us at any time and our time on earth will come to an end.
+Anything can happen to anyone of us at any time and just like that, our time on earth will come to an end.
 It will you know.
-We’ve all been given a number of days that doesn’t eve compare to the life after this.
+We’ve all been given a number of days that doesn’t even compare to the life after this one.